gruns/icecream/README.md

 print("foo('123')", foo('123'))
 ```

-then `ic()` is here to help.
-With arguments, `ic()` inspects itself and prints
+then `ic()` will put a smile on your face.
+With arguments, `ic()`
-both its own arguments and the values of those arguments.
+inspects itself and prints both its own arguments and the values of
+those arguments.

 ```python
 from icecream import ic